 If you want to register as a sole trader, you will need to complete a registration form via HMRC.
 This is so they are aware of your new business and expect a tax return from your earnings each year.

 A self-assessment tax return is used to inform HMRC of a business partner or a sole trader's annual income regarding tax and national insurance liabilities.
 This form needs to be filled out and completed online, then submitted to HMRC before January 31st each year.
 To do this, you must fill out an SA100 form that takes into account other incomes such as from property, as well as the money that has been earned through working hard.

 Being sole traders means that you are responsible for informing HMRC of your annual income every tax year.
 While standard employees get their national insurance and tax calculated for them, self-employed workers must complete a self-assessment every tax year so that HMRC can be informed and collect this owed money.

 If you have earned less than £1,000, you may be exempt from this form, but it is worth checking out.

 Here is a step-by-step guide in how to fill out your self-assessment tax return for and how to file it before the deadline of the tax year ends:

 The answer to this question is in short, maybe.
 If you earn over £85,000 each year in your annual turnover, you need to register for VAT.

-If your business sells to other VAT-registered business then you can volunteer to register.
+If your business sells to other VAT-registered business then you can register voluntarily.
 This can be a great way to reclaim any VAT that has been added within a sale.
 This is only if it suits your business and will not be suitable for everyone.